Frank Buchman: Oxford Group

 Buchman designed a strategy of holding "house parties" at various locations, during which he hoped for Christian commitment to his First Century Christian Fellowship among those attending.

-In Oxford, England, in addition, men trained by Buchman began holding regular lunchtime meetings in the study of J Thornton-Duesbery, then chaplain of Corpus Christi College, Oxford.
+In Oxford, England, men trained by Buchman began holding regular lunchtime meetings in the study of J. Thornton-Duesbery, then chaplain of Corpus Christi College, Oxford.
 By 1928, numbers had grown so large that the meetings moved to the ballroom of the Randolph Hotel, before being invited to use the library of the Oxford University church, St Mary's.

 In response to criticism by Tom Driberg in his first scoop in the Daily Express that this "strange new sect" involved members holding hands in a circle and publicly confessing their sins (a fabrication according to those who were there), the Daily Express printed a statement by Canon L.W.
 Grensted, chaplain and fellow of University College and a university lecturer in psychology bearing "testimony not only to [their] general sanity ... but also to [their] real effectiveness.
 Men whom I have known ... have not only found a stronger faith and a new happiness, but have also made definite progress in the quality of their study, and in their athletics too."

-In the summer of 1928, six of these Oxford men traveled for the vacations to South Africa where they originated.
+In the summer of 1928, six of these Oxford men traveled for the vacations to South Africa, where they originated.
 There, the press, at a loss how to describe this new religious movement, coined the term Oxford Group.
 Between 1931 and 1935, around 150 Oxford undergraduates were attending Oxford Group meetings every lunchtime.
 Paul Hodder-Williams, of the publishing firm Hodder and Stoughton, arranged for a regular column about the group to appear in the firm's magazine, the British Weekly.
 In 1932, Hodder also published a book about the group: For Sinners Only by A.J.
 Russell, managing editor of the Sunday Express, which went through 17 editions in two years and was translated widely.
 During university vacations, teams from Oxford took part in campaigns in East London and other industrial areas.
 Meanwhile, the numbers attending "house parties" grew to several thousands.